awsdocs/amazon-sqs-developer-guide/doc_source/sqs-create-queue-sse.md

 **Important**
 If you aren't the owner of the CMK, or if you log in with an account that doesn't have the `kms:ListAliases` and `kms:DescribeKey` permissions, you won't be able to view information about the CMK on the Amazon SQS console\.
 Ask the owner of the CMK to grant you these permissions\.
 For more information, see the [AWS KMS API Permissions: Actions and Resources Reference](http://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html) in the *AWS Key Management Service Developer Guide*\.
-   + The AWS\-managed CMK for Amazon SQS is selected by default\.
+   + The AWS managed CMK for Amazon SQS is selected by default\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-server-side-encryption-default-service-cmk.png)
 **Note**
 Keep the following in mind:
-If you don't specify a custom CMK, Amazon SQS uses the AWS\-managed CMK for Amazon SQS\.
+If you don't specify a custom CMK, Amazon SQS uses the AWS managed CMK for Amazon SQS\.
 For instructions on creating custom CMKs, see [Creating Keys](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-The first time you use the AWS Management Console to specify the AWS\-managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
+The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS managed CMK for Amazon SQS\.
-Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
+Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS managed CMK for Amazon SQS\.
    + To use a custom CMK from your AWS account, select it from the list\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-server-side-encryption-custom-cmk.png)
 **Note**